saurabhsingh-26/R3CON-X/README.md

 ### ⚡ About R3CON-X

 **R3CON-X** is an actively developed **reconnaissance automation framework** designed to simplify and supercharge bug bounty recon workflows.
-Built with modularity and speed in mind, it seamlessly integrates top-tier tools and automates critical steps — from subdomain discovery to crawling and JS extraction.
+Built with modularity,parallel processing, and efficiency and speed in mind, it seamlessly integrates top-tier tools and automates critical steps — from subdomain discovery to crawling and JS extraction by just one single command.
+**Smart Resume System:** If interrupted or stopped, R3CON-X can resume from where it left off — skipping already-completed steps and saving time.

-> 💡 **More recon modules are coming soon**: DNS brute-forcing, JS secret extraction, wayback machine scraping, GF pattern matching, directory fuzzing, and more will be added in future updates.
+> 💡 **More recon modules are coming soon**: DNS brute-forcing, JS secret extraction,Nuclie tool support, wayback machine scraping, GF pattern matching, directory fuzzing, and more will be added in future updates.
 Stay tuned!

 ---